Ripple Open Source Blockchain Platform

-Ripple is an open source decentralized financial technology for cross border payments.
+Ripple is an open source decentralized payment system for cross border payments.
 It is cryptographically secure and built on top of Interledger Protocol.

-This open source decentralized platform is written in C++, Objective C, and a little input of some other languages.
-Further, anyone can deploy the instance of Ripple.
-It has 0% failure as mentioned in their documentation.
+This open source distributed infrastructure is written in C++, Objective C, and a little input of some other languages.
+Further, anyone can deploy the instance of this distributed payment system.
+This decentralized platform has 0% failure as mentioned in their documentation.

 Features